 Unit Reference L/650/2938 Level 2 Credit Value 3 Guided Learning (GL) 20 hours Unit Summary This unit covers the procedures to follow and hospitality to offer when meeting and welcoming visitor to business premises.
-Learning Outcomes (1 to 4) The learner will Assessment Criteria (1.1 to 4.8) The learner can 1.1.
+This unit is a knowledge-based unit, with no physical requirements.
+Learning Outcomes (1 to 4) The learner will Assessment Criteria (1.1 to 4.8) The learner can Know how to attend to clients and their enquiries 1.1.
 Explain the importance of communicating effectively 1.2.
 Explain the importance of taking messages, making appointments and passing them on to the right person 1.3.
-Explain the importance of confidentiality, procedures for data handling and what may happen if confidentiality is broken 1.
-Know how to attend to 1.4.
-Explain how to ask relevant questions and identify when to refer to senior colleagues clients and their enquiries 1.5.
+Explain the importance of confidentiality, procedures for data handling and what may happen if confidentiality is broken 1.4.
+Explain how to ask relevant questions and identify when to refer to senior colleagues 1.5.
 Describe the services available, their duration and cost 1.6.
 Describe the appropriate use of written, verbal, non-verbal and electronic methods of communication 1.7.
 Explain the limits of authority when attending to people and enquiries 1.8.
-Describe how to recognise and respond to distressed and agitated clients Be able to attend to client's enquiries and appointments 2.1.
-Demonstrate the ability to deal with all enquiries politely and appropriately 2.2.
-Identify the purpose of the enquiry accurately 2.3.
-Refer enquiries which cannot be dealt with promptly to the relevant person for action
+Describe how to recognise and respond to distressed and agitated clients 2.
+Be able to attend to client's enquiries and appointments 2.1.
+Demonstrate the ability to deal with all enquiries politely and appropriately2.2.
+Identify the purpose of the enquiry accurately

-2.4.
+2.3.
+Refer enquiries which cannot be dealt with promptly to the relevant person for action 2.4.
 Record messages and appointment details accurately and pass them to the relevant person at the right time 2.5.
 Give clear and accurate information to clients and colleagues 2.6.
 Schedule appointments taking into account the needs of the client and the organisation 2.7.
 Confirm the availability of services, where necessary with relevant colleagues 2.8.
 Maintain confidentiality of the organisation and clients 2.9.
 Work in a way which promotes health and safety which is consistent with relevant legislation and codes of practice 3.1.
 Identify why visitors may visit the business 3.2.
 Explain how to deal with visitors effectively 3.3.
 Identify methods used to effectively communicate with visitors 3.4.
 Explain the importance of communicating effectively with visitors 3.5.
 Explain the purpose of presenting a positive image 3.
 Understand the procedures for effective customer care 3.6.
 Explain the purpose of following legislation 3.7.
 Explain the purpose of following organisational protocols 3.8.
 Identify potential difficulties that may arise when dealing with visitors 3.9.
-Describe ways of dealing with potential difficulties that may arise when dealing with visitors 3.10 Describe structures for communication within an organisation 4.
-Be able to provide effective 4.1.
-Demonstrate the ability to identify visitors to a business customer care 4.2.
-Demonstrate dealing with visitors effectively
+Describe ways of dealing with potential difficulties that may arise when dealing with visitors 3.10.
+Describe structures for communication within an organisation Be able to provide effective customer care 4.1.
+Demonstrate the ability to identify visitors to a business